ScalpelRed/MLog-path-tracer/README.md

 ## Materials
 In #Materials section, you can edit materials.
 Make sure the variable matCount is equal to material count.
+Material parameters:
-Materials have emission (RGB, the color that's added to ray when it bounces off the object), reflection (RGB, the color that the object will reflect) and roughness (Amount, the amount of randomness added to ray's direction on bounce).
+- Emission (RGB, the color that's added to ray when it bounces off the object)
+- Reflection (RGB, the color that the object will reflect)
+- Roughness (Amount, the amount of randomness added to ray's direction on bounce).
 Note: one material can be used by multiple objects.
 Material initializer example: (source code has some more examples).
 ```mlog